Yesterday I showed you my barn sale finds, so today I'll continue with my church rummage sale finds:

-Last year I went to a few killer church rummage sales and they all had some good vintage items.
+Last year I went to a few awesome church rummage sales and they all had some good vintage items.
 This weekend three out of the four church sales were filled with rubbish.
 Really, poor quality stuff that should have just made its way to the trash can.
-Old weed wackers that didn’t work, half used boxes of Depends and lots of other pretty useless stuff (unless you have bladder issues).
+Old weed wackers that didn't work, half used boxes of Depends and lots of other pretty useless stuff (unless you have bladder issues).

 The Methodists, Presbyterians and Lutherans didn't have anything worthwhile, but I did luck out at the Christian Church though.

 I bought a bag of a whole lot of miscellaneous kitchen utensils for 25 cents.
 99.9% of which I just turned around and donated to Goodwill, but I was interested in this thing in the bag.